BhuvanRK/gRPCTest/README.md

 # gRPC Test App

 This is a simple golang based gRPC application.
-It implenents a simple api interface defined via Protobuf.
-The client and the server talk to each other over HTTP/2 and exchange a simple foo-bar message.
+It implenents an api interface defined via Protobuf.
+The client and the server talk to each other over HTTP/2 and exchange a string foo-bar message.

 # To be done :